kokkos/kokkos-core-wiki/README.md

-# kokkos-core-documentation-website
+# kokkos-core-documentation project
 Welcome to the Kokkos Documentation repository.
 This is the source for https://kokkos.github.io/kokkos-core-wiki/.

 ## Requirements to build html page locally

-This is needed just for local render of documentation, so it can be checked before push.
-Requirements are in `build_requirements.txt`
+The library-level dependencies needed for Kokkos documentation are:

+- Sphinx
+- furo
+- myst-parser
+- sphinx-copybutton
+- m2r2

+Each of the above libraries can be installed using `conda` or `pip`.

+These libraries are needed for local documentation rendering, a critical check *before* creating pull requests (PR), and updating existing PR.

-Could be installed with: `pip install -r build_requirements.txt`
+These requirements are in `build_requirements.txt,` and can be installed with: `pip install -r build_requirements.txt`

 ## Build